Daniel Morgan (bushranger): Morgan's death

 On receiving Rutherford's message the Police Magistrate at Wangaratta gathered a group of townsmen to accompany constables Evans and Laverton to ‘Peechelba’ station, arriving at about two in the morning of Sunday, April 9.
 In the meantime George Rutherford had collected together the trusted station-hands and armed them with any weapons that could be gathered.
 He gave the best guns to John Wendlan and a young man named McIntosh, who were considered to be the crack shots on the station.
-When the men arrived from Wanganella it was decided to wait until Morgan made an appearance.
+When the men arrived from Wangaratta it was decided to wait until Morgan made an appearance.
 The men were positioned behind the house and behind trees and fences in the vicinity.

 In the morning Morgan went into a bedroom and "spent some time in dressing his beard and long hair, which he arranged in four curls".
 MacPherson remarked that "he seemed to bestow much care on it", to which Morgan answered "that a man must have something to be proud of".
 After eating breakfast Morgan told MacPherson he wished to borrow a horse.
 Fully armed, Morgan marched the men from the parlour onto the verandah and around the garden fence to the stockyard.
 When Morgan appeared the men waiting in ambush cautiously moved towards him.
 MacPherson became aware of the planned ambush when he saw men cautiously following.
 At the haystack where several horses were feeding MacPherson pointed out one of the animals to Morgan.
 While this was happening John Wendlan had moved up to the garden fence, a short distance ahead of the others.
 Without pausing Wendlan raised his gun and fired and the bushranger “fell with a heavy thud to the earth”.
 Two constables then rushed towards the wounded bushranger and disarmed him, upon which Morgan “reproached them for firing without giving him a chance”.

 Wendlan had shot the bushranger in the back near his shoulder blade, the bullet “shattering the spine in its course [and] had made its exit by the throat”.
 Gravely wounded, Morgan was taken to the woolshed.
 Detective William Mainwaring from Beechworth, who had arrived at ‘Peechelba’ during the night, interviewed the dying bushranger and offered him some wine.
 The District Coroner arrived from Wangaratta just after noon but decided that medical assistance would be ineffective.
 At one stage Morgan said his right hand was cold and at his request one of the men present in the woolshed rubbed it for him.
 Daniel Morgan died at about a quarter to two in the afternoon, aged 34 years.